 The History of Pork Roll

-Although several manufacturers make the generic named product “Pork Roll,” John Taylor’s Original Pork Roll is what most New Jerseyans ask for by name.
+Although several manufacturers make a generic product named “Pork Roll,” John Taylor’s Original Pork Roll is what most New Jerseyans ask for by name.
 Made since 1856 it ia a main staple of diners, kitchens, Holiday tables, and boardwalks of the Garden State.

 What is the difference between Taylor Ham and Taylor Pork Roll?
 The proper name according to the manufacturer, Taylor Provisions of Trenton NJ, is John Taylor’s “Original Taylor Pork Roll.”
 It was originally called “Taylor Ham” and although the name was changed in 1906 many of us in North Jersey still call it simply, “Taylor Ham.”
 Think of it as Kleenex is to tissues, Taylor Ham is to Pork Roll.